salcedoa/cli-blg/README.md

-# cli-blg
+# publsh - Microblogging for the terminal
-Microblogging from the command line!
+CLI microblogging server that works with [publsh](https://github.com/salcedoa/publsh) client

 Still WIP